 Now don’t get me wrong – we all love making good money.
 But that is not what motivates most women in the financial services industry.
 Most women in this industry want to do meaningful work—and assume that a healthy paycheck will follow.

-Why the difference between the way most women and most men view a paycheck?
+Why the difference between how most women and most men view a paycheck?

 The fact is, most of us as women are hard-wired for relationships.
 So we find motivation in making a difference in people’s lives.
 The challenge?
-The financial services industry infuses a different set of priorities into its training, philosophy and process – priorities that often conflict with the drive to make a difference.
-Everywhere we turn it’s about the numbers, assets, revenues and production.
+The financial services industry infuses a different set of priorities into its training, philosophy, and process – priorities that often conflict with the drive to make a difference.
+Everywhere we turn, it’s about the numbers, assets, revenues, and production.
 That’s what drives this business—and the data-heavy focus trickles down to new recruits’ mindsets.
-From the moment you receive training and set off to round up new clients your natural desire to make a difference does not get recognized or appreciated – it gets lost in the shuffle.
-From the industry’s perspective, your passion for what you do does not count toward anything —certainly not anything that will bring in the business.
+From the moment you receive training and set off to round up new clients, your natural desire to make a difference does not get recognized or appreciated – it gets lost in the shuffle.
+Your passion for what you do does not count toward anything —certainly not anything that will bring in the business from the industry’s perspective.

-But that approach ignores what I’ve seen with my own eyes, and witnessed in my own career as a financial advisor: Truly tapping into your purpose takes you to the highest levels imaginable.
+But that approach ignores what I’ve seen with my own eyes and witnessed in my career as a financial advisor: Truly tapping into your purpose takes you to the highest levels imaginable.

 And before I elaborate, let’s be clear: I’m not saying you should never rely on financial goals or number targets to measure and sometimes even inspire your success.
 But financial goals don’t begin to measure or capture all your progress.
 For women, the raw numbers must be equitably balanced with a more intrinsic and altruistic focus, something less measurable but often more powerfully motivating.